svj-aventador/xrpl-dev-portal/content/concepts/the-rippled-server/rippled-server-modes.md

 ### Public Hubs

 A public hub is a stock server with lots of [peer protocol connections](peer-protocol.html) to other servers.
-You can help the SGY Ledger network maintain efficient connectivity by running a stock server as a public hub.
+You can help the RCP Ledger network maintain efficient connectivity by running a stock server as a public hub.
 Successful public hubs embody the following traits:

 - Good bandwidth.